Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Using poison to kill rodents is always a concern when you have pets in the home.
+Using poison to kill rodents is always very risky when you have pets in the home.
 Rodents do not hibernate, which makes your home an excellent spot to keep warm during cold months.
 Rodents can choose your attic, walls, or even your kitchen cupboards and appliances to use as their sanctuary in the winter.
 They can also pose fire risks from chewing on electrical wires, as well as possibly spreading disease.

 If you’re concerned about using poison, you can use the safer methods mentioned in this post.
 It’s unlikely your cat will get sick from eating a poisoned mouse but practicing safer techniques is wise.